Vignesh-Shenbagarajan/iot_time_series/README.md

 # iot_time_series
-Forecasting temperature readings from an iot device
+Forecasting temperature readings from a iot device